DHTMLX/docs-spreadsheet/docs/excel_import_export.md

 ## Export to Excel

-The data you've entered into SpreadSheet can be exported to an Excel file.
+The data you've entered into Spreadsheet can be exported to an Excel file.
 Complete the steps below:

 1\.
 Click the **Export** button in the toolbar: